Should you put olive oil in your coffee? I tried the trend and have the notes

 I was hesitant to try the Oleato and was very ready not to like it.
 I asked the barista for his recommendation, so he served me the Iced Shaken Espresso Oleato.
 Given that olive oil is supposed to replace milk in Oleatos, I was surprised that Starbucks added milk too.
 As I waited in line, I counted another four orders of Oleatos.
 That’s one Oleato for every other three coffees – it’s a little faddish, but there’s clearly an appetite.

-I spoke with Hash Parvez, the Field Coffee Trainer for Blank Street.
-He recommends 'achieving that highly-desirable silky smooth texture and richness of flavour though a cold brew shot' instead of olive oil coffee.
-He told me that cold brew 'packs incredible texture and flavor without the bitterness that can sometimes come with a traditional espresso shot or from the aftertaste of olive oil'.
-I definitely prefer cold brew.
+I also spoke with Hash Parvez, the Field Coffee Trainer for Blank Street.
+He recommends 'Achieving that highly-desirable silky smooth texture and richness of flavor though a cold brew shot' instead of olive oil coffee.
+He told me that cold brew 'packs incredible texture and flavor without the bitterness that can sometimes come with a traditional espresso shot or from the aftertaste of olive oil.'

 What do nutritionists think?